- They lack emotional connection

 Without any existing furniture to initiate the buyer’s imagination and feelings, it gets quite tough to get emotional about the empty home.
 After all, an empty property is nothing more than a series of rooms, consisting of four walls and a ceiling, put together under one roof, while a furnished property immediately becomes somebody’s home.

-Reason 2: Empty homes don’t sell easily as buyers have no point of reference
+Reason #2 – Buyers have no point of reference

 Buyers struggle to picture how their furniture would be set up when walking into an empty room.
 Contrary to popular belief, empty rooms don’t look bigger but actually smaller.

-Reason 3: Empty homes don’t sell easily as buyers tend to focus on the negatives
+Reason #3 – Buyers tend to focus on the negatives

 If you walk into an empty room, and have a 30-second look around, how high are the odds that you’ll spot that tiny crack in the corner of the ceiling, a blemish on the wall or potentially some damp underneath the window sill?